Hello and welcome!

 - In the event that the route to the assigned gathering point is blocked, immediately proceed to the alternate gathering point.

 - Teachers and students stand quietly in line until word is given from the administration that it is safe to re-enter the building.

 Healthy, well-balanced food is crucial for each child’s development.
 This starts with a kitchen that meets health standards.
 Our kitchen and dining areas are regularly checked by government safety inspectors to assure that all hygiene standards are met and hygiene procedures are followed.

-Each day, our students can choose between Western and Chinese food.
+Each day, our students can choose between Western and Asian food.
 They can of course also bring their own lunch and warm it up in microwaves provided in the cafeteria.
-An assortment of drinks and small snacks are available throughout day.
 We purchase our food and beverage products from trusted vendors only, and each morning carefully select meat, vegetables, and fruit for daily meals.

 All students eat their lunch in our clean and spacious cafeteria.
 The Early Childhood Department has its own cozy lunch area, specially designed and equipped for our smallest students.

 A Safety Plan is developed for each off-campus event and a copy should be maintained in the school office.

 The plan includes:

 - Pre-visits to the trip destination to confirm all accommodation, food, activity and service information.